What Do Commercial Pilot Do?

-Commercial Pilot Definition Pilot and navigate the flight of fixed-winged aircraft on nonscheduled air carrier routes, or helicopters.
+Job Description & Duties Pilot and navigate the flight of fixed-winged aircraft on nonscheduled air carrier routes, or helicopters.
 Requires Commercial Pilot certificate.
 Includes charter pilots with similar certification, and air ambulance and air tour pilots.

-Life As a Commercial Pilot
+Life As a Commercial Pilot: What Do They Do?

 - Contact control towers for takeoff clearances, arrival instructions, and other information, using radio equipment.